Tya Jané Ramey: Miss Universe Trinidad and Tobago 2022

 On September 11, 2022, Ramey represented Arouca at Miss Trinidad and Tobago 2022 and competed against 24 other candidates at the Queen's Hall in St. Ann's, Port of Spain, Trinidad and Tobago.
 She won the title and succeeded Yvonne Clarke.

 Miss Universe 2022

-Ramey represented Trinidad and Tobago at Miss Universe 2022 at New Orleans Morial Convention Center, New Orleans, Louisiana, U.S on January 13, 2022.
-In the end, she placed Top 16.
+Ramey represented Trinidad and Tobago at Miss Universe 2022 at New Orleans Morial Convention Center, New Orleans, Louisiana, U.S. on January 13, 2022.
+In the end, she placed in the Top 16.